MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/ne-acxpin-acx_microphone_type.md

 ## -description

+The **ACX_MICROPHONE_TYPE** enumeration is used to identify the pickup pattern of a microphone.

 ## -enum-fields

 ### -field AcxMicrophoneTypeOmniDirectional

+Indicates that the microphone has an omnidirectional pickup pattern.

 ### -field AcxMicrophoneTypeSubCardioid

+Indicates that the microphone has a subcardioid pickup pattern.
+Subcardioid is also known as wide cardioid.

 ### -field AcxMicrophoneTypeCardioid

+Indicates that the microphone has a cardioid pickup pattern.

 ### -field AcxMicrophoneTypeSuperCardioid

+Indicates that the microphone has a super-cardioid pickup pattern.

 ### -field AcxMicrophoneTypeHyperCardioid

+Indicates that the microphone has a hyper-cardioid pickup pattern.

 ### -field AcxMicrophoneType8Shaped

+Indicates that the microphone has an eight-shaped pickup pattern.

 ### -field AcxMicrophoneTypeMaximum

+For internal validation, do not use.

 ### -field AcxMicrophoneTypeVendorDefined

+Indicates that the microphone pickup pattern is vendor defined.

 ## -remarks

 ## -see-also